Bytes and Bits

 Riley Martinez

-The ai aspect of WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations is what makes it stand out for me.
+Book club discussion: WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations - chapter 5 thoughts?

 Riley Martinez